apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example calculates the sine of `PI` over three radians.
+The following example calculates the sine of angle `PI/3` radians.

 ```sql
 SELECT SIN(PI / 3) AS "sine"